KRyan23/CycleScene/readme.md

 2. [JQuery:](https://code.jquery.com/)
     - Some JQuery was used to simplify frontend deployment.
 3. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import "Pacifico" and "Roboto" fonts into the style.css file which is used on all pages throughout the site, sans-serif was the backup font.
+    - Google fonts were used to import the "Source Sans Pro" font into the style.css file which is used on all pages throughout the site, sans-serif was the backup font.
 4. [Font Awesome v5.15.4:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 5. [GitPod:](https://www.gitpod.io/)